About Dr. Gabe

 He was an expert medical reviewer in emergency medicine for the New York State Office of Professional Medical Conduct (OPMC) from 2010 to 2013.
 He sat on the Emergency Medicine Quality Improvement Committee for a decade at St Luke's-Roosevelt which reviewed, in depth, hundreds of morbidity and mortality cases seeking improvements in process and education to mitigate risk and improve quality and outcomes.
 He lead a successful effort to redesign an advanced emergency-department-specific electronic medical record to automatically trigger warnings for patients at high risk of severe sepsis and septic shock, prompt sepsis-appropriate labs, studies, and early life-saving interventions.
 He was a member of the 57-hospital Stop Sepsis Collaborative in New York State.

 He was an Assistant Professor of Clinical Medicine at Columbia University's College of Physicians & Surgeons from 2002- June 2013.
 He trained residents for 12 years in one of the pre-eminent emergency medicine training programs in the country.
-Residents from the program have gone on to fellowship and attending careers at Harvard (MGH, Harvard Medical School), Stanford, Johns Hopkins, and other top medical institutions in the country.
-He has precepted rotating medical students from Columbia University and from medical schools around the world.
+He has precepted rotating medical students from Columbia University and from international medical schools..

 Dr. Gabe Wilson was the Associate Medical Director of the St Luke's - Roosevelt Emergency Department, St Luke's Division for six years, which includes a pediatric emergency room.
 The St Luke's Emergency Department had 114,698 patient visits in 2011; 190,081 for both divisions.
-It is considered the 9th busiest ED in the country based on a 2012 national hospitals survey.
+It was considered the 9th busiest ED in the country based on a 2012 national hospitals survey.

 He worked at St Luke's - Roosevelt since July 2000, and was the Assistant Medical Director of the Roosevelt Emergency Department for four-and-a-half years.